 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

 Your child's intake and output may be measured:

 Healthcare providers will keep track of the amount of liquid your child is getting.
-They also may need to know how much he is urinating.
+They also may need to know how much he or she is urinating.
 Ask healthcare providers if they need to measure or collect your child's urine.

-Your child may be put on isolation safety measures so he does not spread rotavirus to others.
+Your child may be put on isolation safety measures so he or she does not spread rotavirus to others.
 Healthcare providers and visitors may need to wear gloves, a face mask, or a gown.
 Visitors should wash their hands before leaving to keep from spreading germs.

 may be done to check for dehydration.